 Don't get discouraged.

-Keep in mind that reducing kids' fighting is a process.
-It won't happen overnight.
+Reducing kids' fighting is a process that won't happen overnight.
 And some kids are more prone to bickering than others.
 Give kids the structure and strategies they need to deal with problems, but remember they are kids.
-And fighting with your siblings is all part of being a kid.Continue to 9 of 9 below.
+Fighting with your siblings is all part of being a kid.Continue to 9 of 9 below.

 09 of 09